 .
 See the example below or the app specification reference for more details.

-In the the Apps section of the DigitalOcean Control Panel, click your app, then click the Settings tab.
-Click the resource for which you’d like to provide runtime variables.
+In the Apps section of the DigitalOcean Control Panel, click your app, then click the Settings tab.
+Click the component for which you’d like to provide runtime variables.
 Click the checkbox labeled Encrypt to obscure the variable’s values from all build, deployment, and application logs.

 To define environment variables that will be accessible at build time, define the variable in the app’s specification with the scope